A Guide to 7 Spanish Proficiency Tests

 The exam comprises two sections — written (reading, writing, and listening) and oral (speaking).

-The questions cover an array of subjects.
-E.g., situational responses, formal letters, subjective topics, reading, grammar MCQs, vocabulary, and listening comprehension.
+The questions cover a wide range of subjects, such as situational responses, formal letters, subjective topics, reading, grammar MCQs, vocabulary, and listening comprehension.

 TELC is graded out of 300 points, with 225 for the written and 75 for the oral.
 To pass the exam, you must score at least 60% in both written and verbal.
 For instance, a minimum of 35 in writing and 45 points in speaking.

 TELC exams are available in thousands of centers across 25 countries.
-But most testing centers in Europe.
-They offer year-round, and each institution sets its own dates.
+However, most European testing centers offer them year-round, and each institution sets its dates.

-The exam’s cost depends on the test type, level, and location.
+The cost of the exam depends on the test type, level, and location.
 Like other Spanish proficiency exams, TELC is valid for life and never expires.

 6. CELA (Certificación Del Español Como Lengua Adicional)